 I sat in deathly silence as she rattled off every single move I had made in the litany of missteps I had taken on my way to pulling off the Crime of the Century.
 And when she was finished, I sat, mouth agape, hands sweating.
 How did she know?
 How could she have known?

 “Once I began checking up on Mrs. Martinowicz’ banking history,” she continued, “I stumbled across a series of suspicious loan applications made by her friends and neighbors, each of whom had a Polish surname and each of whom ended up defaulting on their loans after disappearing into the woodwork.
 I guess she provided each one with a one-way ticket back to the Old Country.
 That’s how I knew she’d never had any intention of transferring her funds to Mexico and skipping out.”

-When I told her I still didn’t get it, she explained how only a fool would risk a perfectly successful scam like hers by pulling up stakes and leaving the country.
-It would have been judicial homicide.
+When I told her I still didn’t get it, she explained how only a fool would risk a perfectly successful scam like hers by pulling up stakes and leaving the country right in the middle of a winning streak.
+It would have been financial homicide.
 “So, I began looking for someone else behind the transfers, another party, someone who knew her well enough and could get close enough to her to learn certain things about her lifestyle and personal habits.
 Someone with access to her banking records.”

 “Someone like me,” I said.

 “More like … stupefied.”

 “Why?
 Don’t you think I have the brains to put two and two together and come up with embezzlement?”